Skip to content

 Big Data Analytics

-marie@login$ module avail Spark
+marie@login.barnard$ module spider Spark

-marie@login$ module avail Flink
+marie@login.barnard$ module spider Flink

-Prerequisites: To work with the frameworks, you need access to ZIH systems and basic knowledge about data analysis and the batch system Slurm.
+• you need access to ZIH systems and basic knowledge about data analysis and the batch system Slurm

 The usage of Big Data frameworks is different from other modules due to their master-worker approach.
 That means, before an application can be started, one has to do additional steps.
 In the following, we assume that a Spark application should be started and give alternative commands for Flink where applicable.
+The steps are as follows,

 1. Load the Spark software module